tania-dm/kv-store/README.md

 #### API documentation
 Documentation was generated using [Swagger](https://swagger.io/) and can be accessed at http://localhost:3000/documentation.

+** Replace port to the one specific to your `process.env` if that is the case.

 #### Project installation
 1. Clone project
 2. Install dependencies: `npm install` or `yarn install`